Cheers: Characters

 Before the Cheers pilot "Give Me a Ring Sometime" was completed and aired in 1982, the series consisted of four employees in the first script.
-Neither Norm Peterson nor Cliff Clavin, regular customers of Cheers, were featured; later revisions added them as among the regular characters of the series.
+Later revisions added Norm Peterson and Cliff Clavin (regular customers of Cheers) as among the regular characters of the series, even though neither were featured.

 In later years, Woody Boyd replaced Coach, after the character died off-screen in season three (1984–85), following actor Nicholas Colasanto's death.
 Frasier Crane started as a recurring character and became a permanent one.
 In season six (1987–88), new character Rebecca Howe was added, having been written into the show after the finale of the previous season (1986–87).
 Lilith Sternin started as a one-time character in an episode of season four, "Second Time Around" (1985).
 After her second season five appearance, she became a recurring character and was later featured as a permanent one during season 10 (1991–92).